"You win some, you lose some," as the old saying goes, but rarely do the two occur nearly simultaneously.

 'Software That's Not Needed'

-"I've been using OpenOffice.org from its first release until LibreOffice arrived," he noted.
+In any case, "any government these days should use open standards, and the best way to do that is to use GNU/Linux and FLOSS applications," Pogson opined."I've been using OpenOffice.org from its first release until LibreOffice arrived," he noted.
 "Since about 2003, OpenOffice.org was certainly able to do the job.
 LibreOffice of today makes the old version of OpenOffice.org seem quite antique.

 "That's why Munich is switching to LibreOffice and Freiburg should do the same," Pogson concluded.
 "Why waste the taxpayers' monies on software that's not needed?"